 is a unique island just two hours away from Athens nestled in the Cycladics.
 Known for its lush green hills, waterfalls and hiking trails but also its stunning beaches and clear waters - it’s a true example of an all year around destination.
 Being the second largest Cycladic island, means there are endless coves, villages and corners one can discover.
-PETRES has been given its name from the local stone found on the island.
+Petres has been given its name from the local stone found on the island.

 ANDROS